eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/miscellaneous/delete-all-todos.md

 title: API Challenges Solution For - Delete /todos/id (200) all
 seo_title: Solution: Delete /todos/id (200) all | API Challenges
 description: How to solve API challenges to Delete all the todos
+seo_description: Use this walkthrough to solve Delete /todos/id (200) all with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---